sukrit786/Todo/README.md

 # Todo
-app using node and express now mange your task more easily A basic to do app build using node, mongodb(m-lab), nd express
+Basic todo app using node, express and mongodb(m-lab);